14 Best Lakes in Europe

 Lake Como is one of Europe's deepest lakes.
 With a depth of over 400 meters, it sits at position number five – the top four are all in Norway.
 The lake has attracted wealthy merchants, royalty, and visitors since Roman times.
 Today, its shores are home to many Hollywood and international stars, as well as picturesque villages and world-renowned spas.

-Como is a haven for water sports lovers, who can try water skiing, wakeboarding, sailing, windsurfing, and even diving.
-On the shores, a background of green mountains awaits hikers and explorers - and because of Lake Como's relatively warm winters, they can be hiked and explored all yearlong.
+One of Italy's most popular lakes, Como is a haven for water sports lovers, who can try water skiing, wakeboarding, sailing, windsurfing, and even diving.
+On the shores, a background of green mountains awaits hikers and explorers – and because of Lake Como's relatively warm winters, they can be hiked and explored all yearlong.

 While the northern parts of the lake have the best beaches, patches of golden sand can be found all around Lake Como.
 Most are fully equipped with umbrellas and sun loungers, and some also offer restaurants right on the beach, as well as canoe rental places.